argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.6.0
+Tensor pattern generation - Version 3.7.0
-Functionally similar to v3.4.0, v3.5.0, but added rotozoom, moved some keys around, separated multiply and the output limiter.
+Added color planes, sidebar, stagger.
+More efficient display update, fps counter, portrait/landscape, moment save

 "Be the light you wish to see in the world."